-For the people behind Breathe Meditation & Wellness, The Ozone Bar, and Eleven Wellness + IV, keeping their doors open in the midst of COVID-19 concerns has become less about the challenge and more about their mission to serve their customers.
-With uncertainty looming everywhere and a virus that doesn’t seem like it’s on its way out, these Dallas spots have made it their goal to create safe, clean spaces that nourish their customers from the inside out.
+For the teams behind Breathe Meditation & Wellness, The Ozone Bar, and Eleven Wellness + IV, keeping their doors open in the midst of COVID-19 concerns became less about the challenge and more about their mission to serve their customers.
+Ahead, explore three Dallas wellness studios that nourish their customers from the inside out.

 Take a Deep Breath